Frontotemporal Dementia and Alzheimer's Disease

 We are also interested in mitochondrial production of reactive oxygen species (also known as free radicals) and their contributions to glial signaling, neuronal functions, and neurodegeneration.
 We are pursuing the following questions in this area:

-1. How are reactive oxygen species produced in neural cells in health and disease?
+1. How are reactive oxygen species produced and regulated in health and disease?

-2. How do reactive oxygen species affect signaling and downstream functions in neurons and glia?
+2. How do reactive oxygen species affect cell signaling and neural function?

 3. What are their roles in aging and neurodegenerative disease?